opendistro/for-elasticsearch-docs/docs/security-configuration/configuration.md

 ### Symmetric key algorithms: HMAC

 Hash-based message authentication codes (HMACs) are a group of algorithms that provide a way of signing messages by means of a shared key.
-The key is shared between the authentication server and the Security plugin.
+The key is shared between the authentication server and the security plugin.
 It must be configured as a base64-encoded value in the `signing_key` setting:

 ```yml
 jwt_auth_domain: